lycanthrope38/BWAIProject/README.md

 ## Introduction

 - This is my team open source.
-It just a course project Artificial Inteligent and we got 9 point for this.
-We hope can help you have the first take a look when you want to write your own AI starcraft bot.
+It just a course project Artificial Intelligence.
+We hope can help you have the first take a look when you want to write your own AI Starcraft bot.

 ## Reference